 Phillips Edison & Company purchased their first shopped center, Nor-Dan Shopping Center in Danville, Virginia, in the early 1990s.
 The investing and operating model was created: PECO would focus on neighborhood and community grocery anchored shopping centers with a value-add component.
 The company would acquire, lease and manage the shopping centers with its internal resources on a vertically integrated operating platform.

 Over the course of the next 25 years, the company’s portfolio grew to more than 280 shopping centers in 32 states.
-This remarkable growth was initially funded by private investment funds with Mike and Jeff investing alongside the high net-worth individuals who participated in the fund.
+This remarkable growth was initially funded by private investment funds.
 The success of those early funds paved the way for larger funds involving major institutional investors, providing the necessary capital for even greater growth and set the stage for the company to sponsor two publicly registered non-traded REITS, Phillips Edison Grocery Center REIT 1 which launched in 2010, and Phillips Edison Grocery Center REIT 2 which launched in 2013.
 Together, the non-traded REITS generated nearly $3 Billion in offering proceeds.

 On October 4, 2017 Phillips Edison Grocery Center REIT I, Inc. completed the acquisition of Phillips Edison Limited Partnership’s real estate assets and asset management business and the combined company is now doing business as Phillips Edison & Company (PECO).